IntelliSOFT-Consulting/PSS-Insight-v2-Deployment/README.md

 | TARGET_URL      | URL Path to the international instance e.g. http://pssinternational.intellisoftkenya.com |

 ### Deploy
-- Ensure that you are inside the `national` folder
+- cd into the scripts folder. `cd scripts/`
-- run `sudo chmod 755 ./scripts/webapps.sh` to make the script executable
+- run `sudo chmod 755 ./webapps.sh` to make the script executable
-- run `./scripts/webapps.sh` to deploy the apps to your DHIS2 instance
+- run `./webapps.sh` to deploy the apps to your DHIS2 instance
 - Enter the required keys as prompted (You may not be prompted if the keys are found in the [.env](./.env) file)